Oct. 10, 2019 | By: Trent Bellet Trent Bellet Video Editor Without using the words in your job title, describe what…

 I grew up in the small and shiny town of Ridgefield, Connecticut, with two brothers, a dog, a cat, and yes, 14 chickens.
 That’s an actual statistic.
 After a lot of sports, angst and emotional conversations, I landed at Brown University, where I got a theater degree to further stress out my actor-parents.

 Somewhere in the middle of school I discovered that film was where my heart really lived, but theater was where I learned everything about storytelling.
 Theater and the dinner table, with those actor-parents, whom I love more than everything.

 How did you get connected with Ideas United?

-I connected with Ideas United through a female filmmakers initiative.
-Ten finalists were selected to pitch a commercial concept to a major broadcast network. iU was there from the moment I was chosen as a finalist through all the drafts of my pitch, the final selection of my concept, and every stage of production for the actual commercial shoot.
+I connected with Ideas United through the ABC Entertainment Marketing Women’s Production Program.
+Ten finalists were selected to pitch a commercial concept to ABC .
+We had the opportunity to present our concepts for an upcoming promo of “A Million Little Things,” “Dancing with the Stars” or “Single Parents,” and ABC creative leads selected my concept for “A Million Little Things,” to be greenlit and fully developed into a commercial spot. iU was there from the moment I was chosen as a finalist through all the drafts of my pitch, the final selection of my concept, and every stage of production for the actual commercial shoot.

 It was the kind of collaboration you dream about – my first professional directing opportunity, and I got to do it alongside this young, kickass company of people who went out of their way, time and again, to make sure that I felt supported – technically, emotionally, spiritually – I’m obsessed.